Advice on ChatGPT

 - classroom – links to downloadable classroom activities, videos, interactive learning modules and quiz, advice sheets and other useful resources to use in the classroom

 - – assists schools to develop a culture that promotes the safe, smart and responsible use of technology

-- — the office provides a range of up-to-date information and resources, coupled with a complaints system to assist children who experience serious cyberbullying and image-based abuse
+- the eSafety – the office provides a range of up-to-date information and resources, coupled with a complaints system to assist children who experience serious cyberbullying and image-based abuse

 Responding to online incidents

-Schools must respond to any online incident in accordance with the department’s policy on , as well as any other department or local school policy relevant to the type of incident, such as the school’s student engagement and bullying prevention policies, or the department's and associated guidance.
+Schools must respond to any online incident in accordance with the department’s policy on Managing and Reporting School Incidents (including emergencies), as well as any other department or local school policy relevant to the type of incident, such as the school’s student engagement and bullying prevention policies, or the department's Privacy and Information Sharing policy and associated guidance.

 For information on managing cyberbullying specifically, refer to:

 For online incidents, the department has also developed a step-by-step guide, which provides practical steps and actions to respond to an online incident of concern: